Auditor of the imprests: Sinecure

 By 1745, the office was a sinecure, where all the work was undertaken by the auditor's deputies.
 In the 1780s, the Commissioners for Examining the Public Accounts were not "able to discover ... any solid Advantage derived to the Public from the Examination given to ... [the public accounts] by the Auditor of Imprests, and, for that Reason, we have suggested the Propriety of exempting them from his Jurisdiction, and the urgent Necessity of relieving the Nation from so heavy, and, to all Appearance, so unnecessary an Expense".

 Abolition

 During the American War of Independence, the government came under great pressure to ensure that its revenue was properly spent, particularly curbing Civil list expenditure.
 This led to the passing in 1782 of an Act concerning the office of Paymaster-General (22 Geo.
-III, c.81; the Paymaster General Act 1782) and a Civil Establishments Act (c.82; the Civil List and Secret Service Money Act 1782, also known as Burke's Civil Establishment Act), the latter abolishing 134 sinecures in the Royal Household.
+3. c.
+81; the Paymaster General Act 1782) and a Civil Establishments Act (22 Geo.
+3. c.
+82; the Civil List and Secret Service Money Act 1782, also known as Burke's Civil Establishment Act), the latter abolishing 134 sinecures in the Royal Household.
 The following year acts required balances to be deposited in the Bank of England.
 These officers were paid by fee and did their work by deputy, and a further 144 sinecures abolished.
 This movement ended with the abolition of the auditors of the imprests in 1785 and their replacement by five Commissioners for Auditing the Public Accounts.